 Meditiate – or find some time to quiet your mind.
 Seated meditation can be so challenging and we tend to give up before we see any benefits.
 For me moving mediation is very helpful in keeping in the present moment and giving my brain some time to slow down and heal.
 Medical QiGong is a great way to achieve this peace of mind.

 Be Humble – Humility keeps you in a state of a being perpetual beginner, it shows that you have somehting to learn and that you are open to new things.
 The moment you think you know everything you stop learning.
 Being humble allows you to open your mind and be willing to accept new experiences and new information.

-Choose your tribe – Surround yourelf with people who lift you up, not bring you down.
+Choose your group – Surround yourelf with people who lift you up, not bring you down.
 It’s a fact of life that some people hold us back, while others propel us forward.
 For instance, you can’t hang out with negative people and expect to have a positive life.
 The way I look at it, the most important tool at our disposal for living a better life, is other people.
-The people we surround ourselves with are the biggest influence on our behavior, attitudes and results.
+The people we surround ourselves with are the biggest influence on our behaviour, attitudes and results.
 Who you are around sets the course of your life and shapes who you are.
 They determine what conversations dominate your attention.
-They affect to which attitudes and behaviors you are regularly exposed.
-Eventually you start to think like they think and behave like they behave.
+They affect which attitudes and behaviours you are regularly exposed.
+Eventually, you start to think like they think and behave as they behave.
 In the words of motivational speaker Jim Rohn: “You are the average of the five people you spend the most time with.”
 So, ask yourself: Who do you spend the most time with?
 Who are the people you most admire?
 Are those two groups of people the same?